 Estate(s) | Egypt, Sudan, and South Sudan |

-Deposition | 1953 (abolition of monarchy following the Egyptian Revolution of 1952) |
+Deposition | 1953 (Declaration of the Republic following the Egyptian Revolution of 1952) |

-Muhammad Ali was an Albanian commander in the Ottoman Albanian army that was sent to drive Napoleon's forces out of Egypt.[1]
-After Napoleon’s withdrawal, he aligned himself with Omar Makram, the leader of Egyptian resistance against the French, seized power with his Albanian troops, and forced the Ottoman Sultan Mahmud II to recognise him as Wāli (Governor) of Egypt in 1805.
+Muhammad Ali was an Albanian commander in the Ottoman Albanian army that was sent to drive Napoleon's forces out of Egypt.[2]
+After Napoleon’s withdrawal, he aligned himself with Omar Makram, the leader of Egyptian resistance against the French, rose to power with his Albanian troops, and forced the Ottoman Sultan Selim III to recognise him as Wāli (Governor) of Egypt in 1805.
 Demonstrating his grander ambitions, he took the far higher title of Khedive, an honorific used by the Sultan himself.
 His sons and successors as Egypt's ruler, Ibrahim Pasha, Abbas I, and Sa'id Pasha, would all follow his example in using the title, however, this was not sanctioned by the Sublime Porte until the reign of his grandson Isma'il the Magnificent in 1867.

 Through his reforms, and military campaigns, Muhammad Ali transformed Egypt into a regional power which he saw as the natural successor to the decaying Ottoman Empire.
 He constructed a military state with around four percent of the populace serving the army to raise Egypt to a powerful positioning in the Ottoman Empire.
 Muhammad Ali summarised his vision for Egypt in this way: